ChristosKrilisDev/ml-agents-thesis-project/AboutTheProject.md

 	- ``BA`` (Block Areas): Blocks areas not part of the optimal path.
 	- ``BAL`` (Block Area After Leaving): Blocks areas after the agent departs from a node.

+## Agent and Environment Overview

+The Agent utilizes Raycasting to gather information from its environment.
+You have the flexibility to adjust the Raycast values based on your requirements.
+Follow these steps to modify the Raycast values:

+1. Open the area prefab located in ML-Agents/Prefabs/Area.
+2. Within the prefab, select the Agent game object.
+   - Alternatively, you can locate and select the Agent game object in the Hierarchy window.
+However, ensure you press "Apply Changes" to update the changes to the prefab.

+There are several key game object "tags" you should be aware of:

+- Agent: Represents the agent itself.
+- Wall: Tag assigned to deadly objects that the agent must avoid coming into contact with.
+- Goal: Tag assigned to objects that the agent needs to find.
+- SwitchOn: Tag assigned to the first goal object.
+When the agent touches it, the final goal is revealed.
+- SwitchOff: Tag assigned to the first goal object.
+It changes its value when the agent interacts with it.
+- PFObj: Tag assigned to small objects with rewards.
+- SpawnArea: Tag assigned to spawn areas or nodes.
+- Reward: Tag assigned to items with rewards.

+## Start The Training

 ## Visualize Dijkstra Tool